 The Academy of the Holy Names requires each student to complete at least 100 cumulative hours of community service prior to graduation.
 A minimum of 25 hours of service must be performed each year.
 Half of these hours (12.5) can be done “in school,” and the balance/difference “out of school.”
 At least half (12.5) of each year’s required service hours are to be performed by the end of the 2nd Quarter.
 The remainder of the hours for all students, including Seniors, must be submitted by the end of the 3rd Quarter.
 In the event that a student has not satisfied this obligation by the end of the school year, there is the possibility that the student will not be permitted to take final exams, leaving the year’s work “Incomplete.”
 Final report cards will not be sent until the requirement has been satisfied, nor will grades be available.
 It will not be possible for a student to advance to the next grade level until all the obligations and requirements of the current year have been met.

 Each project to which a student commits herself should reflect the goal of serving the disadvantaged, be it economically, physically, spiritually or developmentally.
-Projects may be done though the student’s place of worship, community or civic organizations, or through other not for profit agencies.
+Projects may be done though the student’s place of worship, community or civic organizations, or through other not-for-profit agencies.
 Under no circumstances will students accumulate community service hours for service to anyone in her family, even if that family member belongs to one of the above-mentioned groups of people.
-All service, including that done in school, must be documented using the “Community Service Report” form.
-These are available in the Campus Ministry office.
-Unless mailed directly by an agency/organization, submitting reports of service rendered is the responsibility of the student.
-Up- to-date records of completed service hours are available in the Campus Ministry office and on the AHN website.
-All students should check with the Office to be certain that all completed/submitted hours have been posted to the student’s record.
+All service, including that done in school, must be documented using the “Community Service Report” form and submitted electronically through our service tracking software, X2Vol.
+These forms are available in the Campus Ministry office or can be printed from our website.
+Submitting reports of service rendered is the responsibility of the student.
+Up-to-date records of completed service hours are available to each student through their individual X2vol account.
+Students may contact the Campus Ministry Office if they need help logging on or submitting hours.

 In the event that a student does not satisfy her minimum community service obligation before the required deadline, the final report card will be withheld until that commitment has been satisfied.
 It is important to remember that community service is an essential element in the educational process and experience of the Academy, and our intention and hope of fostering a life-long pattern of helping others.